xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise/README.md

 ### Howto:

-- Clone the repo
+- Clone the repo.
-- Create a virtual environment with `make_venv.sh`
+- Create a virtual environment with `make_venv.sh`.
-- Follow the instructions in `INSTRUCTIONS.md`
+- Follow the instructions in `INSTRUCTIONS.md`.
-- Run the tests with `titanic_model.sh`
+- Run the tests with `titanic_model.sh`.
-- Check the pull request to verify progress
+- Check the diffs of the steps in the pull request to verify your progress.

 ### Community: